Perez Hilton: Michael Jackson's death

 On June 25, 2009, shortly after Michael Jackson had gone into cardiac arrest, Hilton posted an article about Jackson's illness, claiming it was a publicity stunt.
 Hilton's original post featured sarcastic comments such as "Get your money back, ticket holders!!!!" and "[Jackson] pulled a similar stunt when he was getting ready for his big HBO special in '95 when he 'collapsed' at rehearsal!", in response to Jackson's recently sold-out tour through March 2010.
-Upon realizing Michael Jackson's death was not a hoax, Hilton immediately deleted the original news post and replaced it with a shorter message that linked to a story at entertainment news site TMZ, which said the singer had in fact gone into cardiac arrest.
+Realizing Michael Jackson's death was not a hoax, Hilton immediately deleted the original news post and replaced it with a shorter message that linked to a story at entertainment news site TMZ, which said the singer had in fact gone into cardiac arrest.
 Hilton has received backlash for the incident, becoming entangled in a Twitter argument with Pete Wentz about the situation.

 Miley Cyrus upskirt picture

 On June 13, 2010, Hilton posted to Twitter a message linking to an upskirt picture of then-17-year-old Miley Cyrus, that appeared to show Cyrus without underwear.
 Since Cyrus was still legally a minor at the time, questions were raised as to whether or not child pornography charges could be raised.
 The site that he had linked to had removed the picture in question.
 Perez responded to the accusations by claiming that the controversy was "fake" and that Cyrus did wear underwear in the photo in question.
 Hilton did not re-post the photo for proof.
 Instead, he linked to another image of Cyrus, supposedly taken on the same occasion, to prove that she had been wearing underwear.